-(July 16, 2013, revised August 28, correction April 9, 2014) One year after our *trip to SeaWorld Orlando, my girlfriend and I decided to try out SeaWorld San Antonio.
+(July 16, 2013, revised August 28) One year after our *trip to SeaWorld Orlando, my girlfriend and I decided to try out SeaWorld San Antonio.

 Note: In this document, I have made links to Google Maps Street View green.
 Links to other pages are the traditional blue, with links not to Wikipedia articles designated by a *.
 All photo time stamps are Eastern Time, regardless of local time of the place in the photo

 Tuesday, July 2, 2013 (Lake County, Ohio to Benton Township, Berrien County, Michigan)

 Note: Much of the first three days of the trip approximated our *2009 trip.
 We covered more ground that year as opposed to pretty much going straight through this year.

 Oops!
 Ohio is giving non-Interstate freeways exit numbers, and 208 seems to be a popular number here.
 The number for I-90 eastbound should be 207.
 Taken December 27, 2012, but unchanged on July 2 (or August 17)

 Work is progressing well on the new southwestbound Innerbelt Bridge in Cleveland, which is on track for a fall opening.